Figure out which work environment fits you.

 Think about your ideal job and what you want out of it.

 The first place to start to identify the type of culture that you'd prefer is to get clear on what your ideal work day looks like.
-Ask yourself questions like:
+Ask yourself the following questions:

-- What type of people do you work with?
+- What type of people do I like to work with?
 Are the employees open and personable, or are they often focused on their work and work is their life?

 - What is the leadership of the organization like?
 Do the leaders lead by example?
 Do you have visibility to them?
 Is there an open door policy?

-- How much flexibility do you have in how you do your job?
+- How much flexibility will I have in how I do the job?
 Is there a long process for approval, or as long as you complete your work efficiently, you can do it however you'd like?

 - What's the office environment like?
 Is it relaxed or stuffy?
 Are people wearing business suits all the time, or is there a business casual dress code?